ece-ece/Pong-Game/README.md

 Pong is one of the first video games and similar to a simple game of tennis.

 ### Game Rule
--Avoid the balls from the opposing team.
+-Avoid the balls from the opposing team.<br>
 -If opposite team have 10 point the game ends and you are the winner!

 ## Picture